United Auto Workers go on strike against Ford, GM, Stellantis

 Although the Big Three have been unwilling to fulfill all of the UAW's demands, they contend they've made reasonable counteroffers and are willing to negotiate further.
 In outlining their position, automaker officials say that they're under enormous pressure to keep costs and car prices low in order to compete with Tesla and foreign car makers, especially as the companies compete for a stake in the growing electric vehicle market.

-"What their initial offer was, is to pay our hourly workers about $300,000 each, and to work four days," Farley said on Thursday of UAW's Thursday.
+"What their initial offer was, is to pay our hourly workers about $300,000 each, and to work four days," Farley said on Thursday of the UAW's demands.
 "That would basically put our company out of business."

 "If the strike lasts longer than three to four weeks, it will be moderately detrimental to GM and Ford's EV strategy in 2024. ...
 While the Detroit stalwarts battle with the UAW, there's a bottle of champagne that's being iced at Tesla headquarters," Wedbush Securities analyst Dan Ives said in a report.